Achitheus/vacancy-processor--demo-/README.md

 #### Information security
 You shouldn't log in every time when program open browser window.
 It's because cookies are saved in the `browser-put-garbage-here` folder (it appears after 1st run).
 Dont share this folder content with third parties.

+## Overview

+## Issues
+#### Major
+- [ ] Using `hh.ru api` instead of UI approach with `Selenide`
+- [ ] WebUI or SwingUI at least
+- [ ] Data base
+- [ ] Add CI/CD to make releases automatically after merging into main branch or smthng and bind this `README.md` to original repo
+- [ ] add `process automatically anyway` button to exclude targets from list of recommended to process manually (make sense after adding UI and DB)

+#### Current
+- [ ] Page load time isn't enough.
+Waits should be increased
+- [ ] Add FIRST_RUN mode so user can log in, accept cookies, set location etc. Program should just open browser in this mode.
+- [ ] add to report start/end time and speed (targets per minute)
+- [x] remove seconds and milliseconds from report
+- [x] separate user properties from application ones
+- [x] Program doesn't work after run with property `headless=true` without killing chrome.exe processes
+- [x] if text analyzer found matches in vacancy description add text demo to report
+- [x] `find test tasks` mode
+- [x] use javascript in `setVal()` method via setting property `fastSetValue` to `true` (is it faster? check it).
+  Upd.
+Yep, its magical...